rogerw-gh/UK-Train-Departure-Display/README.md

 `departureStation` - the [short code](https://www.nationalrail.co.uk/stations_destinations/48541.aspx) for the starting station

 `destinationStation` - the optional [short code](https://www.nationalrail.co.uk/stations_destinations/48541.aspx) for the destination station

+`outOfHoursName` - the long name for the station display

 `stationAbbr` - a list of words and their abbreviations that can be used to shorten station names, useful for small displays.